paypal/Illuminator/docs/Extensions.md

 #### `.clear()` - UIATextField, UIATextView
 Clear the text in the text field.

+#### `.clear(inputElement)` - UIAKeyboard
+Clear the text in the input element intelligently; if we are able to see an effect on the value of the input element, press the delete key that number of times.
+Otherwise, hold the delete button for 3.7 seconds to trigger automatic clearing of the field.

 #### `.customInputMethod()` - UIATextField, UIATextView, UIAStaticText
 Tap the element to bring up the element's custom input method, and return a reference to the input method.